Aresram/AvgWear/codebook.md

 6 LAYING

-##Measurement Data\n
+##Measurement Data

-*-Data taken for 3 axes*\n
+*-Data taken for 3 axes*

-3."Mean of Time.for.BodyAcc.mean.X"\n
+3."Mean of Time.for.BodyAcc.mean.X"

-4."Mean of Time.for.BodyAcc.mean.Y"\n
+4."Mean of Time.for.BodyAcc.mean.Y"

-5."Mean of Time.for.BodyAcc.mean.Z"\n
+5."Mean of Time.for.BodyAcc.mean.Z"

-*-Data taken for 3 axes*\n
+*-Data taken for 3 axes*

-6."Mean of Time.for.BodyAcc.std.X"\n
+6."Mean of Time.for.BodyAcc.std.X"

-7."Mean of Time.for.BodyAcc.std.Y"\n
+7."Mean of Time.for.BodyAcc.std.Y

-8."Mean of Time.for.BodyAcc.std.Z"\n
+8."Mean of Time.for.BodyAcc.std.Z"

-*-Data taken for 3 axes*\n
+*-Data taken for 3 axes*

 9."Mean of Time.for.GravityAcc.mean.X"